 I have a recipe for you

-If you want to add someone/something or notice an error please let me know — post a comment at the end of the post or send me an email.
+If you want to add someone/something or notice an error please let me know — post a comment or send me an email.

 I hope you have a great time picking blueberries — if you’ve got a recipe to share, please do!
 Here’s one from me: The best blueberry cake I ever ate!